 - Place all the ingredients except the water in a large mixing bowl.

-- Using your fingers, rub the butter into the flour until it gets grainy.
-This process is not unlike making a pie pastry, although here you will use your fingers.
+- Using your fingers, rub the butter into the flour until the flour looks grainy.
+This process is not unlike making a pie pastry.

 - Trickle in the water slowly and knead just until a stiff but pliable dough forms.